cecortes/ventas_sass/app/docs/log.md

 - [x] Make a nice separators and apply.
 - [x] Continue with the general info section.
 - [x] Finish the general info section and register user page.
+- [x] Start Add new company page as a modal.

 ---